 Interview with Conservation groups

-Group - Woonasquatucket River Watershed Council
+Group: Ten Mile River Watershed Council

 What has been your greatest achievement with this group or any other conservation group that you have belonged to?
-It has been seeing the people in Olneyville realize the beauty of the river that flows through their challenged neighborhood and how they have become so involved in making it a source of community activity and pride.

 Interviewed by Conservation Chairman Bill Luther